datanav/docs/security-internal-notes.rst

 In this case, we have one pipe "Z" where only some specific users should be able to start the pump.
 This is very similar to the `Restricted dataset`_. case.

-By default the "start"-operation on all pump are protected by the "start-stop-pump" permission, which is given to all authenticated users.
+By default the "start"-operation on all pump are protected by the "group:User" permission, which is given to all authenticated users.

 In the Sesam portal:
-1. Create a new organization-specific permission and give it a descriptive name.
-For instance: "Start pump Z".
+1. Create a new organization-specific principal and give it a descriptive name.
+For instance: "group:ZStarter".
-2. Create a new organization-specific role and give it a descriptive name.
-For instance: "Z starter".
-3. Assign the "Start pump Z" permission to the "Z starter" role.
-4. Assign the "Z starter" role to the users that should be allowed to start pump "Z".

 In the Sesam management studio:

 Go to the "Pipes"-page, click on pipe "Z".
 On the "pipe Z" page, click on the "Permissions" tab.

-Update the permission-checks on the "start-pump"-action from the default
+Update the principal-checks on the "start-pump"-action from the default

-    "start-stop-pump (default)"
+    "group:User (default)"

 to

-    "start-stop-pump (default)" **AND "Start pump Z"**
+    "group:ZStarter"